amateratsoo/whos-older/README.md

 <br />

-This took in total 5 days to be completed and even tho it was a bit tiring to do (i was sleeping at 3 am 😪), overall it was very instructive and fun todo.
+This took in total 5 days to be completed and even tho it was a bit tiring to do (i was sleeping at 3 am 😪), overall it was very instructive and fun to do.